 Preventing Unplanned Puppies

 Raising a puppy is a joy, but it also can be a taxing experience for a pet owner.
 Pet owners have to make financial, time, and energy commitments when raising a puppy.
-If a pet owner is not prepared to go through that again or is not prepared to effort to find a good home to a litter of puppies, spaying and neutering relieves them of the possibility of puppies.
+If a pet owner is not prepared to go through that again or is not prepared to find a good home f0r a litter of puppies, spaying and neutering relieves them of the possibility of puppies.

 If your female dog is unspayed, she will go into heat for several weeks once or twice a year.
 Each time she does, she’ll be very alluring to male dogs—who can smell the scent from long distances.
 This can bring unwanted canine visitors to your yard and then, before you know it, you have a pregnant dog.

-Likewise, if you have an unneutered dog, he does everything he can to get loose and find a female in heat.
+Likewise, if you have an unneutered dog, he’ll do everything he can to get loose and find a female in heat.
 If he gets loose, a fellow dog owner may be in for a puppy surprise.
 If he can’t get out, he’ll be very uncomfortable.

 For your female puppy, spaying helps prevent uterine infections and breast cancer.
-Each condition poses a serious threat to female dogs and often are fatal.
-The best way to prevent these diseases for your furry little girl is to have her spayed before she enters her first heat.
+Each condition poses a serious threat to female dogs and can be fatal.
+The best way to prevent these diseases for your furry friend is to have her spayed before she enters her first heat.

 For your male pup, neutering prevents testicular cancer.
 It also cuts their urge to roam to find a female dog in heat.
 The less likely your male dog is to go exploring outside of the confines of your yard, the safer he’ll be from unforeseen dangers.